-NJ Medicaid ACO Demonstration Project
+NJ RHH/Medicaid ACO Demonstration Project

 In August 2011, Governor Chris Christie signed into law NJ P.L.
 2011, Chapter 114 requiring the NJ Department of Human Services, Division of Medical Assistance and Health Services (DMAHS) to establish a three year Medicaid Accountable Care Organization (ACO) demonstration project.
 ACOs are designed to improve health outcomes, quality and access to care through regional collaboration, and shared accountability while reducing costs.

 Trenton Health Team ACO recently announced grants totaling about $145,000 to seven community-based nonprofits helping Trenton residents address complex health concerns ranging from long-term effects of trauma to bed bugs.
 See projects

 The Medicaid ACO demonstration project provides the New Jersey Medicaid program an opportunity to explore innovative system re-design including testing the ACO as an alternative to managed care; evaluating how care management and care coordination could be delivered to high risk, high cost utilizers; stretching the role of Medicaid beyond just medical services to integrate social services; and testing payment reform models including pay for performance metrics and incentives.

 Efforts begun in 2011 under New Jersey’s Medicaid ACO Demonstration Project have evolved into four regional partnerships (Trenton, Camden, Newark and Paterson) that integrate, coordinate and align all those disconnected programs aimed at making communities healthier.
 Our focus is on residents who receive healthcare coverage through Medicaid–those who often lack access to the resources needed to be, and stay, healthy.